PythonCHB/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 .. note:: This is a major challenge of unit testing -- how to catch all the edge cases, without over testing every little thing.

-`pytest` makes it really simple to write a test case: simply define a function named ``test_anything``. pytest will identify any function with: "``test_``"" at the start of the name as a test function.
+`pytest` makes it really simple to write a test case: simply define a function named ``test_anything``. pytest will identify any function with: "``test_``" at the start of the name as a test function.

 * Every individual test is its own function.
 A test function takes no parameters, returns no value, and must have a name beginning with the five letters ``test_``.
   If a test function exits normally without a failing assertion or other exception, the test is considered passed; if the function raises a failed assertion, failed.